Sree-harsh/PharmaBot-eYRC-2k23/README.md

 **6. Package Pickup and Delivery:** The robot must "pick up" medicine packages from medical shops and "deliver" them to specified locations.
 The pickup and delivery process is indicated using RGB LEDs, and the robot must adhere to the constraints of carrying a maximum of three packages at a time.

 Overall, the Pharma Bot theme combines elements of image processing, algorithm development, simulation, and hardware integration to simulate a real-world scenario of autonomous medicine delivery in a smart city, emphasizing efficiency, accuracy, and creativity.
 The competition encourages participants to showcase their skills in robotics, computer vision, and algorithmic design.

+## Theme Run @IITB

+Here is the [link](https://www.youtube.com/live/7L1HzlAIuvg?si=YzjcJKyt8zgEEI6j&t=21519) to the video of the final theme run performed at IIT-Bombay.

 ## Acknowledgments